Salvatore Bagni

-Salvatore Bagni ([salvaˈtoːre ˈbaɲɲi]; born 25 September 1956 in Correggio) is a former Italian footballer who mainly played as a central midfielder.
+Salvatore Bagni ([salvaˈtoːre ˈbaɲɲi]; born 25 September 1956 in Correggio) is an Italian former footballer who mainly played as a central midfielder.
 He currently works as a sporting director.
-Bagni played for several Italian clubs throughout his career, in particular Inter, where he won a Coppa Italia title, and Napoli, where he won a Scudetto-Coppa Italia double.
+Bagni played for several Italian clubs throughout his career, in particular Inter, with whom they won a Coppa Italia title, and Napoli, with whom they won a Scudetto-Coppa Italia double.
 At international level, he represented Italy on 41 occasions, and took part at the 1984 Summer Olympics and the 1986 FIFA World Cup.

 Club career

 Bagni is the son of a Romagnol footballer and a Sicilian mother from Gela.

-He began his career with Serie D club Carpi (1975–77), later playing with Serie A side Perugia (1977–1981) and putting on some encouraging performances, before moving to Italian giants Inter (1981–84), where he won the Coppa Italia in 1982, and was considered a potential heir to Gabriele Oriali in midfield.
+He began his career with Serie D club Carpi (1975–77), later playing with Serie A side Perugia (1977–1981) and putting on some encouraging performances, before moving to Italian giants Inter (1981–84), with whom they won the Coppa Italia in 1982, and was considered a potential heir to Gabriele Oriali in midfield.

-Bagni is best remembered for his period at Napoli (1984–88), where he won a scudetto-Coppa Italia double in 1987, which included the first of two league titles won by Napoli in its history; at Napoli, Bagni often partnered up with Fernando De Napoli in midfield, as a defensive foil to the club's star playmaker Diego Maradona.
+Bagni is best remembered for his period at Napoli (1984–88), with whom they won a scudetto-Coppa Italia double in 1987, which included the first of two league titles won by Napoli in its history; at Napoli, Bagni often partnered up with Fernando De Napoli in midfield, as a defensive foil to the club's star playmaker Diego Maradona.

 He later played for Serie B side Avellino for a season (1988–89) before retiring.
 In total, he scored 52 goals in Serie A.